369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/gradient-decent/README.md

-# Gradient Decent and the cost function
+# Gradient Decent and the Cost Function

 **Gradient decent is an algorithm that finds the best fit line for the given data set**